jmilet/jmilet.github.io/_posts/2015-01-10-explain-erlang.markdown

 ---
 layout: post
-title:  "Explain what Erlang is"
+title:  "Explain what Erlang is about"
 date:   2015-01-10 19:15:00
 categories: erlang
 ---